 Native American Awareness Week

-Lewis-Clark State College will celebrate its 38th annual Native American Awareness Week the week of March 18-21 with a variety of speakers, events, a banquet, and powwows.
-This year's theme is "Acknowledgement & Awareness".
-All events are free and open to the public and will be held at the Williams Conference Center unless otherwise noted.
+Lewis-Clark State College will celebrate its 39th annual Native American Awareness Week the week of March 10-20 with a variety of speakers, events, a banquet, and powwows.
+This year's theme is “Reflections of Culture & Environment”.
+All events are free and open to the public.

 Native American Awareness Week Agenda